HTTPArchive/data-pipeline/README.md

 Steps:
 1. Locate the desired build tag (e.g. see `flexTemplateBuildTag` in the [data-pipeline.workflows.yaml](data-pipeline.workflows.yaml))
 2. From the Google Cloud Console, navigate to the Dataflow > Jobs page
-3. Click "Create job from template"
+3. Click "CREATE JOB FROM TEMPLATE" at the top of the page.
 4. Provide a "Job name"
 5. Change region to `us-west1` (as that's where we have most compute capacity)
 6. Choose "Custom Template" from the bottom of the "Dataflow template" drop down.